Western Civilization: A Brief History

 The 20th century was marked by two devastating World Wars (1914-1918 and 1939-1945), which resulted in unprecedented loss of life and global upheaval.
 The rise of totalitarian regimes in Germany, Italy, and the Soviet Union led to widespread human rights abuses and genocide.
 The Cold War (1947-1991), a period of geopolitical tension between the United States and the Soviet Union, shaped the global political landscape for decades.

 The latter half of the 20th century witnessed the rise of globalization, characterized by increased interconnectedness through trade, communication, and migration.
 Technological advancements, particularly in communication and transportation, facilitated this process.
-However, globalization also led to new challenges, including economic inequality, environmental concerns, and cultural homogenization.
+On the flip side, globalization also led to new challenges, including economic inequality, environmental concerns, and cultural homogenization.

 The 21st century presents new challenges and opportunities.
-Technological advancements continue at an accelerated pace, creating both possibilities and uncertainties.
+Because of that, technological advancements continue at an accelerated pace, creating both possibilities and uncertainties.
 Issues such as climate change, global pandemics, and economic inequality demand urgent attention.
 Western Civilization, having shaped much of the world's history, continues to evolve and grapple with its own complexities.

 VII.
 Key Concepts and Lasting Legacies